 Parallel bar dips are effective in working your triceps and are often a primary exercise in many bodybuilding and strength routines.
-However, if you train at home, or your gym doesn't have parallel bars, you need to find other exercises that replicate parallel bar dips.
-Your best option is to try a variety of exercises and find the ones that work best for you.
+However, if you train at home, or your gym doesn't have parallel bars, you need to find dip exercise alternatives that replicate parallel bar dips.

-If you train at home, chair dips are a potential replacement for their parallel bar counterparts.
-Sit on a chair, place your hands on the front edge of the seat and walk your feet forward until your butt is off the chair, your legs are out in front and your hands are behind you.
-Bend your elbows and dip down as low as you can, then push back up again.
-Chair dips are slightly easier than bar dips, but according to corrective exercise specialist Mike Robertson, they still hit all three heads of your triceps muscle.
+If you have to do dips without parallel bars, chair dips are a potential replacement for their parallel bar counterparts.
+To perform this dip exercise alternative, sit on a chair and place your hands on the front edge of the seat.
+Walk your feet forward until your buttocks are off the chair, your legs are out in front and your hands are behind you.

 If you have access to a gym, close-grip bench presses are one of your best triceps-building options.
 The technique is exactly the same as it is with a normal bench press, but with a closer grip.
-Charles Poliquin, owner of the Poliquin Performance Center, recommends about a 14-inch gap between your hands, and not quite lifting the bar to a full lockout when you press, as this takes some of the stress off the triceps.
+For this dip exercise alternative, create about a 14-inch gap between your hands.
+Don't lift the bar to a full lockout when you press, as this takes some of the stress off the triceps.
 Lifting the bar 95 percent of the way will suffice.

 The floor press is a popular substitute for dips in athletic and powerlifting training programs, perhaps more so than in commercial gyms.
 Like parallel bar dips, the floor press packs mass on your triceps and helps increase their strength.